American Apparel appoints Google executive Laura Lee to board

-Struggling retailer American Apparel Inc APP.A named Google Inc (GOOGL.O) executive Laura Lee as the second woman director on its board.
+Aug 13 Struggling retailer American Apparel Inc named Google Inc executive Laura Lee as the second woman director on its board.

 Lee is head of East Coast content partnerships for Google/YouTube.